French action for LGBT+ rights

 Europe, committed to LGBT+ equality

-Progress report on the implementation of the LGBTIQ Equality Strategy published by the European Commission.
-The report indicates true progress, while highlighting areas where the European institutions and Member States can still improve by 2025.
+The European Commission has published a Progress report on the implementation of the LGBTIQ Equality Strategy.
+The report indicates true progress, while highlighting areas where the European institutions and Member States still have room for improvement.

-Furthermore, in response to the backsliding of LGBTIQ rights in some EU countries, on 11 March 2021 MEPs adopted a resolution declaring the EU an ‘‘LGBTIQ Freedom Zone’’.
-More generally, the European Parliament’s LGBTI Intergroup is highly active in promoting and protecting LGBTIQ rights in all European legislative discussions.
+Furthermore, in response to backsliding on LGBTIQ rights in some EU countries, on 11 March 2021 MEPs adopted a resolution declaring the EU an ‘‘LGBTIQ Freedom Zone’’.
+More generally, the European Parliament’s LGBTI Intergroup is highly active in promoting and protecting the rights of LGBTIQ people in all European legislative discussions.

 [1Afghanistan, Iran, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, United Arab Emirates, Yemen.